Introduction:

 The Game From Start To Finish

-The game’s basics have just been described to you and as you can see it is a game of skill and ability to defend one’s goal. while ice hockey players have the wrist shot, the slap shot, the flip shot and other shooting options, the air hockey player needs to learn about how to bounce the puck into their opponent’s goal.
+I have just described the game’s basics to you, and as you can see, it involves showcasing skill and the ability to defend one’s goal.
+While ice hockey players utilize shots like the wrist shot, slap shot, flip shot, and other shooting techniques, air hockey players must acquire the skill of bouncing the puck into their opponent’s goal.

 Goal Tending and Fouls